 COURSE DESCRIPTION

-Building on knowledge and skills gained in Quantitative Research Methods I, the course will address: the framing of research questions; the selection of appropriate research methods and designs; the selection of appropriate statistics for data analysis; the principles of analysis; interpretation of findings; and the presentation of results.
+Building on knowledge and skills gained in Quantitative Research Methods I, the course will address the framing of research questions, selection of appropriate research methods and designs, selection of appropriate statistics for data analysis, principles of analysis, interpretation of findings, and the presentation of results.
 Students will learn how the techniques covered in the class apply to the translational and evaluation phases of the scholar-practitioner model.

 CREDITS